bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_node_rpc.md

 *If a Javascript error is encountered it will be thrown instead of returned in JSON*

+*Be sure to check the debug log for error reports as well!*

 ### POST Parameters RPC
 Parameter | Description